Southern Minnesota Family Law

 Prenups are for more than divorce.
 When you die, your spouse has a right to an “elective share.”
 This is a percentage of your estate based on how long you were married.
 The elective share preempts what’s in your will.
 In a prenup, spouses can waive their right to an elective share, which protects assets for your children from a previous marriage.

 Minnesota is a no-fault divorce state.
 The only ground for divorce is that the marriage has irretrievably broken down.
-Basically, if one spouse wants to get divorced, then the marriage has broken down.
+If one spouse wants to get divorced, the union has broken down.

-Yes, but it is difficult.
+Yes, but it isn’t easy.
 Generally, parents are free to raise their children as they see fit, without the interference of grandparents or anyone else.
 There are limited situations where a grandparent can seek visitation:

 - Their child (the grandchildren’s parent) has died.